 Eat phytoestrogen-rich foods.
 You can get started by consuming foods high in phytoestrogens – these are compounds found in plants that act like estrogen when ingested in the body.
 Foods loaded with phytoestrogens include flaxseed, broccoli, cauliflower, beans and peas.

 Increase the friendly bacteria in your gut.
 Bacterial imbalance in the gut can interfere with the distribution of estrogen from the digestive tract.
-To promote a healthy digestion, we need to include probiotics in our diet.
+To promote healthy digestion, we need to include probiotics in our diet.
 Best sources of probiotics include pickled vegetables, sauerkraut, tempeh, kimchi, natto and miso.

 Fill your body with vitamins and nutrients.
 Our body needs sufficient amounts of zinc, magnesium and vitamin B6 to support the breakdown and distribution of estrogen.
 Dr. Mindy Pelz, a recognized advocate of the alternative health world and an expert in brain function, claims that a simple nutrient like magnesium can improve brain fog and other discomforts we encounter in middle age.

 Consider BHRT.
-Bioidentical Hormone Replacement Therapy (BHRT) is a form of treatment where hormones from plant-based sources, such as yam and soy, are used to create replacement hormones to the ones in our body.
-These plants have similar molecular structure to hormones we naturally produce, making them safer than synthetic hormones.
+Bioidentical Hormone Replacement Therapy (BHRT) is a form of treatment where hormones from plant-based sources, such as yam and soy, are used to create replacement hormones for the ones in our body.
+These plants have a similar molecular structure to hormones we naturally produce, making them safer than synthetic hormones.
 Many women undergo BHRT to balance their hormones and improve their quality of life during menopause.

 Since hormone replacement therapy can increase our estrogen levels, it may improve our brain function and reduce the risk of Alzheimer’s disease, osteoporosis and dementia.
-However, you should know that there are still many ongoing researches to prove the positive effects of HRT and BHRT in the brain’s functionality.
+However, you should know that there are still many ongoing researches to prove the positive effects of HRT and BHRT on the brain’s functionality.

-Understand HRT and BHRT better and know about its benefits and risks.
+Understand HRT and BHRT better and know about their benefits and risks.

 Reason #2: Poor Diet